ClemensFMN/asm-stuff/_posts/2015-02-06-Calling-Assember-2.md

-According to the calling conventions, the floating point parameters are passed in the XMM registers; therefore `sumoftwo_asm` adds the two registers and returns the result in XMM0 (accordin to the calling convention) - That's about it!
+According to the calling conventions, the floating point parameters are passed in the XMM registers; therefore `sumoftwo_asm` adds the two registers and returns the result in XMM0 (according to the calling convention) - That's about it!

 The other function `running_sum_asm` receives the pointer to the float array